 EXPLAINER: The Texas abortion law’s swift impact, and future

-Here are some questions and answers about what’s next and the impact so far:
+Here are some questions and answers about the law and what’s next:

 WHAT HAS BEEN THE IMPACT?

-More than 100 pages of new court filings this week offered the most comprehensive glimpse at how the near-total ban on abortion in Texas has played out.
-Physicians and executives at Texas’ nearly two dozen abortion clinics described turning away hundreds of patients, and some who show up for appointments cannot proceed because cardiac activity has been detected.
+More than 100 pages of court filings in September offered the most comprehensive glimpse at how the near-total ban on abortion in Texas has played out.
+Physicians and executives at Texas’ nearly two dozen abortion clinics described turning away hundreds of patients, and some who showed up for appointments could not proceed because cardiac activity had been detected.

 WHAT WAS THE LANDSCAPE IN TEXAS BEFORE?

 More than 55,000 abortions were performed last year in Texas, which already had some of the nation’s strictest abortion laws, including a ban after 20 weeks of pregnancy.

 Abortion providers in Texas have experience when it comes to abruptly ramping up operations again.
 In the early stages of the COVID-19 pandemic last year, abortions in Texas were all but banned for weeks under orders by Republican Gov. Greg Abbott that postponed surgeries “not immediately medically necessary.”